JpOrigin/origin-ads/README.md

         activity.showGoogleInterstitialAd()
     }
 ```
-> How do I use Interstitial Ads With Listener/Callback
+> How do I use Interstitial ads with listener/callback

 Use interstitial ads with listener/callback:<br/>
 #### Java